eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/xtypesExtensions.rst

   If it is enabled, it must have the Complete Type Information, otherwise it is not necessary.

 .. note::
-     This QoS Policy concerns to DataReader entities.
+     This QoS Policy applies to |DataReader| entities.
      :raw-html:`<br />`
      It cannot be changed on enabled entities.